sockykali/DirGrep/README.md

 Leave the URL field blank to proceed with the last scanned domain.

+Script will dump a lot of messy log files to /tmp.
+To protect from information disclosure, chmod 600 is ran on these files.
+If you want these log files for some reason, you can modify Constants on the script with your desired directory.

+Saving results to a text file will always write to the working directory

 ## License
 This project is licensed under the terms of the MIT license.